Abstract Presentation for AONL 2023

-In up to 3,000 characters, share your story of proven and innovative practices in nursing leadership.
+In up to 3,000 characters (with spaces), share your story of proven and innovative practices in nursing leadership.
 The narrative should include: impact, outcomes, implications, application to other settings, lessons learned and practical takeaways.
 Reviewers will consider the quality of writing in expressing the key ideas.

-In up to 500 characters, provide a compelling elevator pitch for your session.
+In up to 500 characters (with spaces), provide a compelling elevator pitch for your session.
 Summarize the focus of your presentation telling the audience what they will learn by attending your session.

 Select up to five keywords from the keyword list that most closely relate to the presentation.